sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     ![Adding IP addresses as an Access Rule](./media/adding-open-ip-address-range.png "IP Addresses highlighted")

-    >**NOTE**: Do not use this type of rule for databases with sensitive data or in a production environment.
+    >**Note**: Do not use this type of rule for databases with sensitive data or in a production environment.
 You are allowing access from any IP address.

 ### Task 3: Install pgAdmin on the LabVM

-pgAdmin greatly simplifies database administration and configuration tasks by providing an intuitive GUI.
+PgAdmin greatly simplifies database administration and configuration tasks by providing an intuitive GUI.
 Hence, we will be using it to create a new application user and test the migration.

 1. You will need to navigate to <https://www.pgadmin.org/download/pgadmin-4-windows/> to obtain the latest version of pgAdmin 4, which, at the time of writing, is **v4.22**.
 Select the link to the installer, as shown below.

     ![The screenshot shows the correct version of the pgAdmin utility to be installed.](./media/installing-pgadmin.PNG "pgAdmin 4 v4.22")

-2. Download the **pgadmin4-4.22-x86.exe** file--not the one with the **.asc** extension.
+2. Download the **pgadmin4-4.22-x86.exe** file, **not** the one with the **.asc** extension.

     ![Screenshot shows the correct installer to be used.](./media/correct-pgadmin-installer.png "pgAdmin version to be installed, pgadmin4-4.22-x86.exe")

 3. Once the installer launches, accept all defaults.
 Complete the installation steps.

 4. The pgAdmin utility will open automatically in the browser.
 To open manually, use the Windows Search utility.
 Type `pgAdmin`.

    ![The screenshot shows pgAdmin in the Windows Search text box.](./media/2020-07-04-12-45-20.png "Find pgAdmin manually in Windows Search bar")

-5. pgAdmin will prompt you to set a password to govern access to database credentials.
+5. PgAdmin will prompt you to set a password to govern access to database credentials.
 Enter a password.
 Confirm your choice.
 For now, our configuration of pgAdmin is complete.

 ### Task 4: Install ora2pg